sintefore/TimeStruct.jl/docs/papers/joss/paper.md

 TimeStruct allows reuse of much of the code considering tracking of time and allows the main equations to be modelled in a straight-forward manner while supporting a wide range of time structures and easily switching between e.g. simple deterministic operational models and stochastic programming versions of the same model.

-The package is already used in several optimization packages developed at [SINTEF], e.g. EnergyModelsX, ZeroKyst and MaritimeNH3.
-(TODO: links/references)
+The package is already used in several optimization packages developed at [SINTEF](https://www.sintef.no/en/), e.g. [EnergyModelsX](https://github.com/EnergyModelsX/), [ZeroKyst](https://zerokyst.no/en/) and [MaritimeNH3](https://www.sintef.no/en/projects/2021/maritimenh3-enabling-implementation-of-ammonia-as-a-maritime-fuel/).

 # Statement of need